alttch/eva3/doc/lm/ext.rst

     alias('play', 'a1_play')

-Unlike *play=a1_play* **alias** doesn't throw an exception and let the macros work even if extension is failed to load or its functions are not available.
+Unlike *play=a1_play* **alias** doesn't throw an exception and let macros work even if extension is failed to load or its functions are not available.

 Included extensions
 -------------------